Hauntcon 2020 LIVE BUILD AND SILENT AUCTION BENEFITTING MAGIC WHEELCHAIR

 The 2020 HAuNTcon Live Build and Auction to benefit Magic Wheelchair will take on a classic New Orleans Theme.
 Join the talented Davis Graveyard Crew as they create from start to finish a Mausoleum that uses intricate foam carving and texturing techniques – live on the show floor.
 Check back to see the schedule of the build so you can stop by and see the work live and ask questions to the Crew!

 This piece can be yours to bring to your HAUNT through our live auction with all proceeds benefiting Magic Wheelchair.
 Bidding will begin at $500.
 The auction will be open throughout the show, and the winner will be announced at 2:00pm on Sunday, January 19th.
 The winner will need to arrange to take the piece from the show to their location.
-Check back for more details on exact size/specs and recommended transport options!

 Check out some of the sketches and examples of what will be built for the 2020 silent auction: